Lower Austria & Burgenland

 One of Austria’s smallest provinces, Salzburgerland is proof that size really doesn’t matter.
 Well, not when you have Mozart, Maria von Trapp and the 600-year legacy of the prince-archbishops behind you.
 This is the land that grabbed the world spotlight and shouted ‘visit Austria!’ with Julie Andrews skipping joyously down the mountainsides.

 Austria’s second-largest province is a picturesque combination of culture, architecture, rolling hills, vine-covered slopes and mountains.
 Graz, Austria’s second-largest city, is Styria's photogenic and fabulously relaxed capital.
 Head south from Graz and you’re in wine country, dubbed ‘Styrian Tuscany’.

 Unfolding across the gently undulating countryside, this under-the-radar region has a taste of all that is great about Austria.
 For starters, there's the mighty Danube and a rich musical heritage, old-world coffee houses and castle-topped medieval towns, and resplendent Augustinian abbeys and spas.

 'In Linz beginnt’s' (it begins in Linz) goes the Austrian saying, and it’s spot on.
 This is a city on the move, with its finger on the pulse of the country's technology industry.
-Daring public art installations, a burgeoning cultural scene, a cyber centre and a cutting-edge gallery that look freshly minted for a sci-fi movie all signal tomorrow’s Austria.
+Daring public art installations, a burgeoning cultural scene, a cyber centre and a cutting-edge gallery that looks freshly minted for a sci-fi movie all signal tomorrow’s Austria.

 Hohe Tauern National Park

 If you thought Mother Nature pulled out all the stops in the Austrian Alps, think again: Hohe Tauern National Park was her magnum opus.
 Welcome to Austria’s outdoor wonderland and one of Europe’s largest nature reserves (1786 sq km), which straddles Tyrol, Carinthia and Salzburgerland and is overshadowed by the 3798m hump of Grossglockner, the country's highest peak.